westial/SingleSocket/README.md

 Description
 -----------

-Python module for unidirectional socket communication, from server to client, for only one concurrent client.
+Python module for unidirectional socket communication, from server to client.

+Only one exclusive listening client.
+If other client connects to the same socket the first client will be disconnected.

 Install